laurailonaa/outfit-princess-dress-up-game/README.md

 - Images: Drawn with Gimp, static image pieces in project's folder /backend/clothes

 ## Coming in the future
-- Building Dockerfile (currently not in use)
+- Styling for intuitive mobile-access
-- More clothing pieces for the avatar
+- More clothing pieces!
-- Moving the project onto render.com

 ## ©Laura Shemeikka 2026